Ansible Tower Job Control with the awx cli

 I’d recommend shipping all logs to some form of external logging such as ELK which Tower has in-built support for.
 However what if you want to see why

-option:$ awx job stdout 6 [WARNING]: provided hosts list is empty, only localhost is available.
-Note that the implicit localhost does not match 'all' PLAY [Step 0000 - Setup output_dir] ******************************************** TASK [debug] ******************************************************************* Wednesday 20 November 2019 23:03:11 +0000 (0:00:00.029) 0:00:00.029 **** skipping: [localhost] ...
+job 6above failed?
+In other words to see the ansible output in much the same way as if you’d executedansible-playbook?
+Use thestdoutoption:$ awx job stdout 6 [WARNING]: provided hosts list is empty, only localhost is available.
+Note that the implicit localhost does not match 'all' PLAY [Step 0000 - Setup output_dir] ******************************************** TASK [debug] ******************************************************************* Wednesday 20 November 2019 23:03:11 +0000 (0:00:00.029) 0:00:00.029 **** skipping: [localhost] ...-

 Retrieving job status by name (

-)If you know the name of a particular job, whether only run once or many times you can retrieve the status, and more, via the
+--name)If you know the name of a particular job, whether only run once or many times you can retrieve the status, and more, via the

 -